AlinaAlexandraVizireanu/Brainnest-Projects/README.md

 ## My process
   During this training I've built four projects using HTML, CSS, JavaScript and Bootstrap.

 ### Project 1
-  In project one I've used only HTML and in this part I've learned the structure of a webpages and how to navigate through different webpages from the same website.
+  In project one, I used only HTML and in this part, I learned the structure of webpages and how to navigate through different webpages from the same website.

-  This project consists in three parts:
+This project consists of three parts:
   1. Working with lists
   2. Working with links and images
   3. Building an "About me" page

 ### Project 2
-  In project two I've startes to use CSS and I've built a landing page.
+  In project two I started using CSS and built a landing page.

-  This project consists in three parts:
+This project consists of three parts:
   1. Working with colors
   2. Working with links and images designed with CSS
   3. Building a landing page

   ### Project 3
-  In project three I've started to use JavaScript and I've implemented the logic for Rock, Paper, Scissors game.
+  In project three I started using JavaScript and implemented the logic for Rock, Paper, Scissors game.

-  This project consists in three parts:
+This project consists of three parts:
   1. Solving different math problems using JavaScript
   2. Working with conditional statements and loops
   3. Implementing the logic for Rock, Paper, Scissors game.

  ### Project 4
   In project four I've started to use DOM and I've built the user interface for Rock, Paper, Scissors game and I've also developed a Calculator.

-  This project consists in two parts:
+This project consists of two parts:
   1. Working with DOM for implementing the user interface for Rock, Paper, Scissors game
-    2. Developing the a Calculator.
+  2. Developing a Calculator application.

 ### Built with